 The most widely used synthetic rubber in the world is SBR, a copolymer of styrene and butadiene.
-SBR also was called Buna S (from the first trade name of Bayer).
+SBR was also called Buna S (from the first trade name of Bayer).
 Where SBR rubber is used the most is in tire by blending it with natural rubber and butadiene rubber.
-SBR is weak and unusable without reinforcement by carbon black, but with carbon black it is strong and abrasion–resistant.
-The defects of SBR are poor resistant to oil and not suitable in weathering, UV, oxygen, ozone because the double bond in the polymer backbone.
+SBR is weak and unusable without reinforcement by carbon black, but with carbon black it is strong and abrasion resistant.
+The defects of SBR are poor resistant to oil and not suitable in weathering, UV, oxygen, ozone because of the double bond in the polymer backbone.

 Cure system - Sulfur-Cured

 Standard SBR compounds are sulfur-cured.